SLLEN: Semantic-aware Low-light Image Enhancement Network: Introduction

 \section{Introduction}

-High-quality images are crucial in a large number of computer vision applications, such as tracking \cite{liu2020deep}, segmentation \cite{liu2020location}, detection \cite{yu2020context}, etc. Unfortunately, when images are captured under low-light conditions, there is typically impairment by visual distractions or catastrophic loss of information detail.
+High-quality images are crucial in a large number of computer vision applications, such as tracking \cite{liu2020deep}, segmentation \cite{liu2020location}, detection \cite{yu2020context}, etc. Driven by these needs, a lot of image enhancement methods were proposed in recent years.
+For example, Zhang \emph{et al.} \cite{10284536} introduced a generative adversarial and self-supervised dehazing network to enhance hazy images.
+In \cite{9969152}, Huang \emph{et al.} proposed a deep convolutional neural network (CNN)-based blind model for real image denoising.
+Cui \emph{et al.} \cite{10398593} built a joint local and global representation learning framework for image restoration.
+Unfortunately, when images are captured under low-light conditions, there is typically impairment by visual distractions or catastrophic loss of information detail.
 To mitigate this issue, many low-light image enhancement (LLE) methods have been proposed recently.

 Currently emerged LLE technologies can be roughly categorized into two groups: model-based methods and learning-based methods.

 {\bfseries Model-based Methods:} The most representative model used in LLE methods is Retinex model \cite{retinex1977}.
 This model assumes that an image $\bf{I}$ can be constructed by the illumination map $\bf{U}$ and reflectance map $\bf{R}$, which can be expressed by: